 Prominent cancer researchers in the publication "Cancer Epidemiology and Prevention" noted in 2017 that thyroid cancer, once relatively rare, is now the eighth most commonly diagnosed cancer among women worldwide — as access to testing becomes more common and available.
 For papillary thyroid cancer, which almost 90 percent of the cases in southern Iredell County fall under, the known risk factors are obesity and childhood exposure to certain radiation.

-On the edge of Lake Norman, the largest man-made lake in North Carolina, there are two power plants near Mooresville: the McGuire Nuclear Station and the coal-fired Marshall Steam Station, both owned by one of the largest energy companies in the country, Duke Energy.
+On the edge of Lake Norman, the largest man-made lake in North Carolina, two power plants jut out near Mooresville: the McGuire Nuclear Station and the coal-fired Marshall Steam Station, both owned by one of the largest energy companies in the country, Duke Energy.

 State health officials have found no evidence of increased radiation coming from the nuclear plant.
 The Marshall station, meanwhile, produces coal ash as a byproduct of powering the facility.

 Duke Energy, with 7.7 million electric customers across six states, stores 21 percent of its coal ash in North Carolina at Marshall, according to the utility.
 That includes about 16.8 million tons in an unlined basin — a practice dating back decades when the storage method was the industry standard.

 Coal ash contains "contaminants," according to the Environmental Protection Agency, including mercury, lead and arsenic, and that "without proper management, these contaminants can pollute waterways, groundwater, drinking water and the air."
 (There is no link between coal ash contaminants and those in flame retardants or radon.)